 So you are worried about your posture.
 Maybe you have some back pain.
 Maybe you have a lot of back pain!
 The question is, how do you grow a healthy posture and stop the pain cycle?

 Well folks, the Lumo Lift may be just what you are looking for.
-This is our first Lumo Lift review since we originally got excited back in July 2014 (read our original review here) or (go directly to manufacturer’s shop here)
+This is our first Lumo Lift review since we originally got excited back in July 2014 (read our original review here) or (go directly to shop for a Lumo Lift).

 Before we jump straight to the new stuff, it is probably worth briefly recapping what the Lumo Lift is.
 Simply put, it is a small electronic device that you wear on your upper body.
 It measures a whole range of body metrics with its feature move being the ability to determine whether you are slouching – either sitting or standing.
 Using some clever proprietary software, it trains you into developing and maintaining a healthy posture.